chiccueri/Run-analysis/README.md

 Data set: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 **OUTPUT**
+This repository provide the following files:
-**run_analysis.R**, a script in R that does the following:
+* **run_analysis.R**, a script in R that does the following:
-1. Merges the training and the test sets to create one data set
+* 1. Merges the training and the test sets to create one data set
-2. Extracts only the measurements on the mean and standard deviation for each measurement
+* 2. Extracts only the measurements on the mean and standard deviation for each measurement
-3. Uses descriptive activity names to name the activities in the data set
+* 3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive activity names
+* 4. Appropriately labels the data set with descriptive activity names
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-**dataTidy.txt**, the tidy data set 180*68 created as described above.
+* **dataTidy.txt**, the tidy data set 180*68 created as described above.
-**CodeBook.md** provides a detailed description of the variables, data, transformations and work performed to clean up the data.
+* **CodeBook.md** provides a detailed description of the variables, data, transformations and work performed to clean up the data.

 **HOW TO USE run_analysis.R**
 If you want to run the script run_analysis.R, you must have R installed with the packages *utils* and *reshape2* and do as follows: